What is the Girl and Women Empowerment Volunteering in Zambia all about?

 - Location: Livingstone, Zambia

-- Project Availability: year round, except for 3 weeks over Christmas and New Year
+- Project availability: Year-round from April 19th, 2021, except for 3 weeks over Christmas and New Year

 - Arrival day: Monday